McUsr/core_arena/README.md

-This version is made for the Linux platform and as such, uses Unix system calls for interacting with the kernel in a more or less portable way, avoiding  Glibc features where possible, so, it should be easy to port to a other Unix Systems.
+This version is made for the Linux platform and as such, uses Unix system calls for interacting with the kernel in a more or less portable way, avoiding  Glibc features where possible, so, it should be easy to port to any other Unix Systems.

+## Developing environment

+see Tech Notes.

 ## Installation